mikebaldi/Idle-Champions/SharedFunctions/README.md

 `CloseIC` - Closes the game.
 Forces it closed after 10 seconds.
 `SetUserCredentials` - Stores UserID, Hash, InstanceID and some commonly used user data for use in server calls.

-> IC_UserDetails_Class.ahk

-IC_UserDetails_Class allows for simpler use of some commonly used data that is retrieved from a getuserdetails call.

 > json.ahk

 json is a library that allows for common json functionality such as loading and saving json to files.
 It has been expanded from the original to include json formatting functions.